Running LAMMPS¶

 to select an area.
 To zoom out, right-click anywhere on the graph.
 You can reset the view

-button located next to the data drop-down menu.
+by clicking the lens button located next to the data drop-down menu.

 Preferences¶